Rev Match Market - A Swipe-Based Used Car Marketplace

 A swipe-based used car marketplace where:

-• Sellers can create listings
+• Sellers can create, Edit, Delete listings

 • Buyers can browse cars